 Remember Sydney Clay? whose mother Hilda 2. & 3.
-1881 Census from Swindon and Wiltdied during the 'flu Pandemic in 1918.
-He shire Record office. served in the Royal Navy during the Second 4.
+1881 Census from Swindon and Wiltdied during the 'flu Pandemic in 1918. served in the Royal Navy during the Second 4.
 Info from BAWP British Association of World War, as a Petty Officer on H.M.S.
-Bel- Woman Police. mont.
+Belmont.
 He died aged 32 when this ship was 6.
 Service Record of Henry Tompkins, Somsunk on 31st January, 1942.
+(11)

-(11) Remember Frederick Tompkins, the eldest War graves Commission. son of James Tompkins, the Police Officer in 12 Information from West Grinstead local Salisbury, he had a son born in 1914.
+Remember Frederick Tompkins, the eldest War graves Commission. son of James Tompkins, the Police Officer in 12 Information from West Grinstead local Salisbury, he had a son born in 1914.
 By History Society Website.
-1939 he was serving in the RAF as a Sergeant Tompkins joined his local Regiment The go?
+1939 he was serving in the RAF as a Sergeant

+Tompkins joined his local Regiment The go?
 The answer is simply that they became Somerset Light Infantry.
+Both these Regi- extinct, as a result of the losses made during ments were part of the 43rd Wessex Division, both World Wars.
+What is worse is the fact which took part in Operation Overlord.
+The that there is nothing particularly unusual about Invasion of Europe.
+Tragically, both of these the casualties sustained by my family, it is in men were killed within 11 days of each other fact the norm, but as older relatives pass on fighting in Normandy to capture Hill 112. and family stories get lost the sacrifices of

-Both these Regi- extinct, as a result of the losses made during fighting in Normandy to capture Hill 112. and family stories get lost the sacrifices of The able bodied men of 'good character' who could have potentially joined the Police, who were usually the first to volunteer, became side tracked by events of history.
+The able bodied men of 'good character' who could have potentially joined the Police, who were usually the first to volunteer, became side tracked by events of history.
 Because of this my family connections were lost for two generations.